Have you ever tried riding on a scooter board?

 How To Ride the Scooter Board

-Riding the scooter board is pretty easy to do.
+Riding the scooter board is easy to do.

-- Sit down by holding the handles with each hand and push your feet on the floor to move backward or forwards.
+- Do a short walk.
+Sit down by holding the handles with each hand and push with your heels on the floor to move forward or backward.

-Check out this quick 1-minute video showing you ways to use the scooter board.
+Check out this quick clip on ways to ride a scooter board.

 - Strengthen muscles from head to toe